Harold Ramirez Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.
+- The Dodgers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 18th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Dodgers' 4.37 team ERA ranks 18th across all MLB pitching staffs.

+- The Dodgers will look to Stone (0-0) in his third start this season.

-- The left-hander's last time out came on Sunday against the St. Louis Cardinals, when he threw 3 2/3 innings, surrendering four earned runs while allowing five hits.
+- His last appearance came on Monday against the Atlanta Braves, when the right-hander threw four innings, surrendering five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.